MaayanLab/server-templates/flask-apache/README.md

 $ docker run -p 80:80 -d <IMAGE ID>.
 ```

-- Verify that `<IP address of Docker machine>/hip` works, i.e. that Apache is properly delegating to Hip.
+- Verify that `<IP address of Docker machine>/flask-apache` works, i.e. that Apache is properly delegating to flask-apache.
-- Move your code into the Hip application, renaming things as needed.
+- Move your code into the flask-apache application, renaming things as needed.

 #### Developing locally